-The following should be considered as differential diagnosis in the wide presentation of Aspergillus-related infections:
+The following should be considered as the differential diagnosis in the wide presentation of Aspergillus-related infections:

 Prevention of advanced disease starts with reducing mold-exposure and antifungal prophylaxis targeted to high-risk patients with options such as mold-active azoles, echinocandins, and amphotericin B formulations.